Ching-chih Chen: Administrative and academic career

-First Emperor of China
+The First Emperor of China

 Since the mid-1980s, Chen's research has focused on developing multimedia applications for educational purposes.
 Her work includes the production of the award-winning interactive multimedia videodisc (1985) and multimedia CD (1991) by the Voyager Company, entitled The First Emperor of China (Qin Shi Huang Di (秦始皇帝)), supported by the U.S. National Endowment for the Humanities (NEH) as part of her project entitled PROJECT EMPEROR-I. The videodisc and CD provide interactive access to images, videos and descriptive information about the 7,000 lifesize figures of terra cotta warriors and horses found in the archeological excavations near Xi'an, China, in March 1974.
 The First Emperor of China CD was voted one of the 50 Best CD-ROMS by MacUser in 1979.

 Chen's Project was written up by authors in various computer and videography publications including Multimedia Solutions, Computerworld Special Report, and in Library and Humanities Literature such as the Library of Congress Gazette, Visual Resources, and Library Journal.
 It was the lead cover article in Academic Computing in March, 1989.
 In 1992, The Chronicle of Higher Education highlighted her work in their Information Technology Section.